5 Steps to Growing Marble Queen Pothos

 Follow our full guide and plant care tips to growing Marble Queen Pothos below.

 The marble queen is a popular member of the pothos family.
 It features striking green and white variegated, heart shaped leaves and long, cascading vines.
-It makes a makes a wonderful trailing or hanging plant from a tall shelf or pot.
+It makes a wonderful trailing or hanging plant from a tall shelf or pot.

 Marble Queen is a fast grower under the right conditions, and can reach lengths of about 1.5 metres.